thebowenlab/thebowenlab.github.io/index.md

 ---

 # The Bowen Lab
-We are a lab in the University of Washington's Diabetes Research Institute.
-We study how the brain builds predictions that help support homeostasis.
+We are a neuroscience lab in the University of Washington's Diabetes Research Institute, studying how the brain builds predictions that help support homeostasis.
 As part of a broader scientific collective, we are also developing and open-sourcing foundational datasets and models for detecting, tracking, and sequencing rodent behavior to unify scientific discoveries across experimental conditions.

 {% include section.html %}